docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 title: Migrate Docker Cloud stack to Kubernetes on GKE
 ---

+## GKE Kubernetes

+This page explains how to prepare your applications for migration from Docker Cloud to to Kubernetes on [Google GKE](https://cloud.google.com/free/).
+To demonstrate, we **build** a target environment of GKE nodes (a hosted Kubernetes service), **convert** the Cloud stackfile for [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} to a Kubernetes YAML format, and **test** in the new environment to ensure that it is safe to migrate.

+Google Container Engine (GKE) is a hosted Kubernetes service on Google Cloud Platform (GCP).
+It exposes standard Kubernetes APIs so that standard Kubernetes tools and apps run on it without needing to be reconfigured.

+> The actual process of migrating -- switching customers from your Docker Cloud applications to GKE applications -- will vary by application and environment.

 ## Voting-app example

-This page explains how you can prepare your applications for migration from Docker Cloud to a Google Kubernetes Engine (GKE) cluster.
-We demonstrate with the [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} by **building** a target environment of GKE nodes (with a hosted Kubernetes service), **converting** the Cloud stackfile to a Kubernetes manifest, and **testing** the Kubernetes manifest in the new environment to ensure that it is safe to migrate.

-> **Note**: GKE is a hosted Kubernetes service on the Google public cloud.
-It exposes standard Kubernetes APIs so that standard Kubernetes tools and apps run on it without needing to be reconfigured.

 In the [Docker Cloud stackfile](https://raw.githubusercontent.com/dockersamples/example-voting-app/master/dockercloud.yml){: target="_blank" class="_"}, the voting app is defined as a stack of six microservices: